Rangbhoomi

-Rangbhoomi: The Arena of Life is a Hindi language novel by Premchand.
-The novel features an idealist protagonist inspired by Gandhian values.
+Rangbhoomi: The Arena of Life is a Hindi-language novel by Premchand.
+It features an idealist protagonist inspired by Gandhian values.
+First published in 1924, the novel covers complex human relationships and emotions, with various themes, including problems faced by poor people due to industrialisation during British Raj.

 Set in colonial India, the novel presents a grim account of a blind beggar, Soordas, against the acquisition of his ancestral land.
 The theme of the oppression of working classes is typical as in other Premchand works.
 Among Premchand's works, Soordas is the character with the most significant Gandhian influence.
 He is simple and fearless, and personifies the protest against industrialisation in his village, consistent with the Gandhian views on industrialisation.

+Content

+The novel revolves around several characters, covering different aspects of life such as lust, agony, bravery, truth, righteousness, duty, moral values, patience and compassion during the colonial India.

+The story revolves around, Soordas, a blind beggar from Pandepur Basti in Prayagraj who struggles for the acquaintance of his ancestral land with Mr. John Sewak, an industrialist and Mahendra Pratap Singh, the king of Chatari and president of the municipality.

+The novel also covers the life account of Mr. John Sewak and his orthodox Christian wife who wants her daughter to follow Christianity, which her daughter Sophia dislikes.

+Another character, Vinay, is the prince from a Hindu family, whose mother Rani Jahanvi wants him to sacrifice his life for country, but is lustful towards Sophia.
+Their religious difference creates a chaos in the society.
+The novel covers the problems arising due to industrialisation in India.

+Various characters such as Soordas, Sophia, Vinay, Bharat Singh, Jahnavi, Mr. Sewak, Prabhu Sewak, and Iswar Sewak represent different emotions of life, such as patriotism, lust, strength, fear, and insecurities.